nicklafferty/craftycody/content/crafts/diy-jewelry-holder.md

 Once everything is dry and all together, it's time to hang!
 I used two nails with wider heads to fit into the keyhole fasteners.

+Place nails into the mounts (keyhole fasteners and/or holes) on your jewelry holder and hold them in place and press them against the wall.
+You can use this as a placement guide.

 If you're going to be putting heavy objects on this, I would suggest mounting it into studs or, at the very least, using anchors and screws to hold it up.

 ### Finished project

 Another inexpensive piece is finished!
-As I said above, this whole project cost me about $20 and these jewelry holders can cost over $100 online.
+As I said above, this whole project cost me about $20 and these jewelry organizers can cost over $100 online.
 This is a versatile project because you can make it any size you need and stain/paint it whatever you'd like.

 Now all that's left is to fill it with treasures!